ProvableHQ/leo/grammar/abnf-grammar.md

 The call may be an assertion or a print command.
 The former takes an expression (which must be boolean) as argument.
-The latter takes either no argument, or a format string followed by expressions, whose number must match the number of containers '{}' in the format string.
+The latter takes either no argument, or a formatted string followed by expressions, whose number must match the number of containers '{}' in the formatted string.
 Note that the console function names are identifiers, not keywords.
-There are three kind of printing.
+There are three kinds of print commands.

 <a name="console-statement"></a>
 ```abnf